 Tea is the closest thing we currently have to magic weight loss elixir.
 Rich in health-promoting compounds called catechins, regularly sipping the beverage can fry stubborn belly fat and even fight off disease.
 But if you want to reap the better-body benefits, zap your cuppa in the microwave.

 Eat This, Not That! findings: After carrying out a series of preparation scenarios in a lab, researchers found that heating a brewed cup of tea in the microwave for one minute before enjoying could increase its catechin availability by nearly 20 percent.
 It also slightly boosted the caffeine content!
-MELT UP TO 10 POUNDS IN ONE WEEK!

 Master the Pasta/Sauce Ratio

 A serving size of pasta in Italy is about 6 ounces; here, many restaurant noodle bowls top 2 pounds.
-Limit your noodles tosta 5-6 ounces, but keep the sauce portions more substantial.
+Limit your noodles to 5-6 ounces, but keep the sauce portions more substantial.
 That means the pasta-to-sauce ratio will skew toward the latter, which makes for a more satisfying meal for fewer calories.

 Slash Calories By Adding Oil